 - Who is the intended audience?
 Is it for experienced investors, or novices?
 Finding a resource tailored to your background and experience level is important.
 Research in fields as diverse as language learning and sports show we learn best when a lesson is just beyond our current level of competence.

 - What is the author’s background?
 Do they list their experience, credentials, and occupation?
 If you are seriously considering paying someone for their services, you should investigate these claims further.
 There are many ‘PhDs’ out there with degrees in fields that are totally irrelevant to what they are selling, or worse, with self-awarded or bought online degrees from invented establishments.
 This is not to say you need a degree for your advice to be worthwhile – I value the experience of someone who has actually achieved financial independence at least as much as someone who has studied finance.
+And my PhD is not in a finance-related field.
 But you should certainly look out for people who obscure or misrepresent their background, and make sure advisors you pay hold appropriate registration.

 - You may also like to consider how current the publication is, and whether it is updated.
 Old doesn’t always mean bad – some advice stands the test of time.
 Take a look at my post on outdated financial advice for more details.